 To facilitate the energy balance, energy consumption factors are introduced to replace the previously used fuel (mass) consumption factors.
 The conversion has been realised by using default calorific values for the fuel types presented in Table 3.28.
 These values refer to primary fuels, i.e. fuels produced at the refinery and which can subsequently be blended with other fuels to produce the end fuel (e.g. E5, E85, B7, etc.).

-Table 33.28: Default calorific values of primary fuels [MJ/kg]
+Table 3-28: Default calorific and density values of primary fuels